cdrummey216/whoami/README.md

 * For fc, c = 1 − ϕ
 * binary state of I am not alive
 * The values for a, b are notional and assume that either question could be asked to an identity.
 The values for a, b are what can be inferred.
-* a = i am not alive //no "I" exists, the question "Who am I?" would not be asked
+* a = I am not alive //no "I" exists, the question "Who am I?" would not be asked
-* b = i am not alive //missing context, no "I" (*you*) exists to ask "Who are you?"
+* b = I am not alive //missing context, no "I" (*you*) exists to ask "Who are you?"
 * a+b/a = a/b = ϕ
-* i am not alive/i am not alive = 1 = ϕ
+* I am not alive/I am not alive = 1 = ϕ
 * When ϕ = 1, c = 0 and identity ends.

 I know who I am.